 DH: We're very blessed that the Academy FilmCraft grants came and were re-designated.
 After School of Doc had already been up for a few years, we knew we had a formula in the summer that worked.
-The foundation that gave us the money to expand to after school, knew us as an organization and trusted us from seeing that after school program.
-So I think a lot of it has to do with the relationship with the funder of saying, "Okay, you've trusted me before, and we've been successful.
+The foundation that gave us the money to expand to after school, The Mary Duke Biddle Foundation, knew us as an organization and trusted us from seeing the results of the after-school program.
+So I think a lot of it has to do with the relationship with the funder saying, "Okay, you've trusted me before, and we've been successful.
 Can you give me a few years to figure out this next piece?"
-I actually had this conversation with our instructors the other day where we were halfway through the program and needed to look at how our goals had shifted.
+I actually had this conversation with our instructors the other day, where we were halfway through the program and needed to look at how our goals had shifted.
 Really having that discussion with the instructors who are on the ground with students all the time, we ask, "What does this look like?
 What is repeatable and what is not?"
 Because you have different personalities every year, right?

-It's important to understand what is the particular interest of this group?
+It's important to understand what is the particular interest of this group.
 What is available to us?
 The relationship with a grant funder is as important as the application.
 It is a back and forth discussion before you even put pen to paper.
 I think that's just as true with sponsors or individual donors.
-It's about what are they are looking for as a funder, what we're looking for as an organization, and how those fit together.
+It's about what are they are looking for as a funder, what are we looking for as an organization, and how those fit together.
 Sometimes it also means saying No. I've said no, to funders where they want to dictate what the students are filming.
 I'm not really interested in what a funder wants them to film.
 This is about them finding a voice as a group, which is super hard as a group of teenagers.
-I think the other piece of that is the same thing with them where they are.
+I think the other piece of that is where they are.
 We work with a major university, but we are not located at that major university.
 We are in downtown Durham.
 I'm not really interested in bringing those students away from downtown to the ivory tower, if you will.
-I want them to be downtown,where they have access to whatever they want to film.
+I want them to be downtown, where they have access to whatever they want to film.

-It also means periodically introspecting with your team.
-Are we are we on mission?
+It also means periodically getting introspective with your team.
+Are we on mission?
 Has the mission shifted?
 Should it shift?
-And I think when you bite off more than you can chew as an organization, it's very damaging fiscally, and we have core values that are different than mission.
+I think when you bite off more than you can chew as an organization, it's very damaging fiscally.
+We have core values that are different than mission.
 One of our core values is fiscal responsibility.
 That's really my job to be able to say "I think this is just going to take too many resources, and we should probably not do it right now."
-It's also sometimes means going outside the scope and giving people courage to go outside the scope which is also another piece of that, "It's okay, I'm looking at the pie, the pie is full, but we can push a little further today."
+It's also sometimes means giving people courage to go outside the scope which is also another piece of that, "It's okay, I'm looking at the pie, the pie is full, but we can push a little further today."

 KB: Do you have any advice for filmmakers and how they can best navigate a festival experience?